Emily Zhou for Balliet’s Fall ’17 Campaign and Lookbook Shot by Shevaun Williams Beauty by Balliet’s Beauty

 Chloe Richards, w/ State Management, walks three looks at A Détacher for their effortless, but oh so elegant Spring/Summer 2017 collection at New York Fashion Week!

 When people ask what I do, they follow with: Is that something people do?
 How did you know that’s what you wanted to do?
 How did you end up here?
-The following is the short answer: I was born in Oklahoma, specifically, Stillwater.
+Here is the short answer: I was born in Stillwater, Oklahoma.
 I took interest in clothes watching my grandmothers craft everything from slippers to dresses.
 My focus shifted from clothes to models, as a result of Tim Walker’s work with supermodel Lily Cole, when I found myself wondering, “Who is that girl?
 How did she get there?”
 From there, I researched, I went through magazines to write in names of models that I knew, so I could research the ones I didn’t.
 I had flashcards with stats, agencies, home countries, etc., for each.
-After high school, I applied to school in San Francisco to study fashion journalism (and do everything I could to work at an agency).
+After high school, I moved to San Francisco to study fashion journalism.
 I spent my early years in SF honing my styling skills as a merchandiser.
 Then, I overheard a classmate say she was finishing up an internship at an agency in SF.
-I immediately sent my resume knowing they had a position to fill.
-Simultaneously, I got a lead about an opportunity […]
+I immediately sent my resume.
+Simultaneously, I got a lead about an opportunity in Miami which happened to line up with my spring break, so I submitted my resume there and waited.
+In the […]

 We’ve all heard it, no matter the industry: “You’re only as good as your last (insert professional accomplishment here).”
 As a fashion model you are only as good as your last shot.
 Before booking paid work, an aspiring model completes a series of test shoots to start a portfolio that will showcase their abilities to potential clients or large market agencies.
 It is ideal for a model to find an agent before starting to build a portfolio, so they may receive direction, guidance and instruction regarding their development.
 As a mother agent in Oklahoma, it is important to be involved in the testing process.
 For me, as involved as possible.
 I start by shooting each PRIM model myself.
 When a model is working toward placement in a major market, each image in their book should be a curated, intentional reflection of that goal.
 For an agent, model or photographer, there is nothing more frustrating than getting photos back that aren’t quite what you had envisioned or realizing a look would have worked better on another model, especially if something as simple as a bit more communication or observation could have made the difference.
 Re-shooting anything, if it is even an […]